vasansr/query-params-mongo/README.md

 The query format follows these rules:
 * All query parameters *not* starting with a double underscore ('__') are assumed to be field names
-* Special query parameters __sort, __limit and __offset are treated specially, and these indicate the sort spec, the limit of the output and the offset (skip) criteria for the Mongo query.
+* Special query parameters __sort, __limit and __skip are treated specially, and these indicate the sort spec, the limit of the output and the skip (offset) criteria for the Mongo query.
 * Any other query parameter that starts with a double underscore is ignored.
 You may use these for special handling that is not covered by this module.

 ### Operators